FuelLabs/fuel-core/README.md

 If you want to participate in the Ignition network with your own node you can launch it following these simple commands.

-Install the latest fuelup installed :
+Install the latest fuelup :
 ```bash
 curl -fsSL https://install.fuel.network/ | sh
 fuelup toolchain install latest